Mighty Saint Lawrence

 004223 - W20

-Early Booking Bonus: Make a new booking by January 18, 2019 and save 10% on your basic, double occupancy, 2020 berth price (see tour notes for details).
+2020 sailings, save 15% for bookings made by October 31, 2019.
+(See Tour Notes for details).
 One of National Geographic Traveller’s 50 Tours of a Lifetime, Mighty Saint Lawrence incorporates the stunning coastal regions of the Gulf of Saint Lawrence, including the Gaspé, the Magdalen Islands, Cape Breton, and Saint-Pierre.

 - Visit one of the oldest European settlements in North America, Québec City

 - Saguenay Fjord, an ideal habitat for fin, minke, blue, and the famous (endangered) Saguenay beluga population